blinkhorn/sRT/README.md

 $ ng s --o
 ```
 This command will open the application in your default browser.

 3. run
 ```bash
 $ cd server
 $ npm run start:dev
 ```
 This will start up the node.js server

 4. You will have to create and seed a database in order to be returned songs.
-Use this tutorial as a guide for using my Sequelize code with a postgres database:
+Use this tutorial as a guide for using my Sequelize code with a Postgres database:
 https://scotch.io/tutorials/getting-started-with-node-express-and-postgres-using-sequelize

 ## Contribution Guidelines

-To contribute to our code, identify bugs, and propose improvements, please
+To contribute to my code, identify bugs, and propose improvements, please
 submit issues [here](https://github.com/blinkhorn/sRT/issues "sRT issues").